kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 I wouldn't write this long text when I had to type it.
 Instead I use DragonDictate.
 I did work with Windows Speech Recognition (WSR) for a long time as well, using Windows for my mother tongue and DragonDictate for English, both in parallel.
 You cannot do this with DragonDictate, you have to dump one language and load the other and then back again, which is tedious.

 Windows Speech Recognition works equally fine, although it uses other terms to navigate the speech engine.
 That's really bad, but, hey, we are human, that shouldn't be a problem for us.
 And it isn't.
 You can learn that, too, and switch the navigation terms.
 The reason why I stuck with DragonDictate is that Windows Speech Recognition interferes badly with some programs.
-Most probably because those programs are way too smart these days.
+Most probably because those speech recognition programs are way too smart these days.

 DragonDictate, for instance, if you say one word only, because you're still thinking about the rest of the sentence, will search all tabs in your application for this word in order to switch to that tab.
 It took me a long time to understand what's happening here.
 It's really annoying if your machine all of a sudden does something which you didn't expect and cannot understand.